kr-colab/disperseNN/README.md

        # Note the two sets of quotes around the output name
 ```

-Command line arguments are passed to SLiM using the `-d` flag followed the the variable name as it appears in the recipe file.
+Command line arguments are passed to SLiM using the `-d` flag followed by the variable name as it appears in the recipe file.

 - `SEED` - a random seed to reproduce the simulation results.
 - `sigma` - the dispersal parameter.